 Install with custom architecture:

-The CLI can read your credentials from the following environment variables.
+setup command above, the CLI can read your credentials from the following environment variables.

 |The Management API host. (default: api.configcat.com)|